top of page

 • In complex shipping environments with multiple carriers and transportation modes, freight overcharge recovery can exceed 5% of total freight spend.

-For example, on a $50 million annual transportation budget, a conservative 3% recovery rate equates to $1.5 million in savings, often with audit fees representing only a small fraction of recovered costs.
+For example, on a $50 million annual transportation budget, a conservative 3% recovery rate equates to $1.5 million in savings.
+Often, audit fees represent only a small fraction of recovered costs.

 Choosing the Right Freight Audit & Payment Partner